 Stealth Acquisitions Domain Name

-Not all domain name owners are equal and some owners don’t want to be contacted.
-They might not have any interest whatsoever, in selling their domain name.
-They might not have accurate, up-to-date whois information and might be difficult to decipher the current domain owner.
+For a start, not all domain name owners are equal; some just don’t want to be contacted or have zero interest in selling their domain name.
+Or perhaps it’s just a case that their whois information is out of date – making it difficult to decipher the current domain owner.

 GDPR is another major change.
-Many Countries now adhere to stricter policies related to domain name owner privacy, with many Whois channels now dark and redacted for owners’ privacy rights.
+Many countries now adhere to stricter policies related to domain name owner privacy, with many whois entries now redacted for owners’ privacy rights.

 1. Have you completed a relevant trademark search around the keyword in question?